 4. Fly with budget airlines

 As an American, it’s incredible to see how cheap it is to fly within Europe.

 Don’t believe me?
 I booked a flight from Italy to France for $25.
 And I’ve seen prices drop below $10 multiple times to fly within Western Europe and Eastern Europe.

 There are plenty of budget European airlines to choose from for a cheap way to get around.

 - Pegasus Airlines

-If time isn’t an issue, buses are frequent inside and across borders for a low price.
+If you have time to travel, buses are the perfect travel option for traveling inside and across borders for a low price.